Vojislav Koštunica: Early life and education

-Koštunica was born on 24 March 1944 in his family home in Belgrade, Yugoslavia.
+Koštunica was born on 24 March 1944 in his family home in Belgrade, at the time the capital of German-occupied Serbia.
 As a youth he went by the nickname 'Voja'.
 His paternal family descends from Jovan Damjanović, who originated from the village of Koštunići.
 He was educated in Belgrade, where he finished elementary school, and graduated from the Second Belgrade High School in 1962.
 Koštunica enrolled in the University of Belgrade's Faculty of Law the same year, graduating in 1966.
-He earned his master's degree in 1970 and his Ph.D. in 1974 with his thesis "Institutionalized Opposition in the Political System of Capitalism".
+He earned his master's degree in 1970 and his Ph.D. in 1974 with his thesis Institutionalized Opposition in the Political System of Capitalism.

 Koštunica was an assistant at the faculty from 1970 until 1974, when he left due to a political purge at the university for criticising the communist regime of Josip Broz Tito.
 After his expulsion, Koštunica worked at the Institute of Social Sciences, and from 1981 at the Institute for Philosophy and Social Theory, where he engaged in the protection of human rights, specifically in the defence of freedom of thought and expression.